Do DSCR Loans Show on Credit Report

 When a DSCR Loan Might Show Up

-Why Keeping DSCR Loans Off Your Credit Report Can Be Smart
+Why Keep DSCR Loans Off Your Credit Report

 How to Make Sure Your DSCR Loan Does Not Show Up